mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     Search for <text> in the given package manager's list.

   * `sh [--env=std]`:
-    Instantiate a Homebrew build environment.
-Uses our years-battle-hardened Homebrew build logic to help your `./configure && make && make install` or even your `gem install` succeeed.
-Especially handy if you run Homebrew in a Xcode-only configuration since it adds tools like make to your PATH which otherwise build-systems would not find.
+    Instantiate a Tigerbrew build environment.
+Uses our years-battle-hardened Tigerbrew build logic to help your `./configure && make && make install` or even your `gem install` succeeed.
+Especially handy if you run Tigerbrew in a Xcode-only configuration since it adds tools like make to your PATH which otherwise build-systems would not find.